pgRouting/workshop/docs/basic/sql_function.rst

     - Bounding box: ``(@PGR_WORKSHOP_LITTLE_NET_BBOX@)``
     - Do not use `steps`, `footway`, `path`

-  - Speed is 10%  slower than the Particular vehicles.
+  - Speed is 10%  faster than the Particular vehicles.

 - Pedestrians: